-As a kid, I’d see other kids dress up like the devil for Halloween with the red mask and thin, twirling mustache and it would FREAK ME OUT!
-I don’t know what is going through that kid’s mind that says, “Hey, this is a smart choice” but I know I would avoid that kid like the plague.
-Granted, this was back in the 1970’s.
-But is that what we think the devil really looks like?
-In the film Broadcast News, Aaron convinced me that this is not the way the devil would look if we saw him in the real world.
-Aaron is one of the lead characters in the film and in this one scene, he’s trying to convince Jane that this guy she’s interested in is so wrong for her and he says this about him, “Tom, while being a very nice guy…is the DEVIL.”
-She’s about to storm off but Aaron keeps going, “What do you think the devil’s going to look like if he’s around?
+During Halloween, when I was growing up, I’d see other kids dress up like the devil for Halloween with the red mask and plastic body suit and it would freak me out!
+I knew it wasn’t real, but you have to wonder what kind of kid picks the master of all evil as his icon of choice.
+Probably someone you want to avoid at all costs.
+Of course, if the devil showed up in person, I don’t think that’s what he would look like.
+Too obvious.
+I like the way Aaron described the devil in the film Broadcast News.
+He says it this way: “What do you think the devil’s going to look like if he’s around?
 Come on, no one is going to be taken in by a guy with a long, red pointy tail… He will be attractive.
 He’ll be nice and helpful.
 He’ll get a job where he’ll influence a great, God-fearing nation.
 He’ll never do an evil thing, he’ll never deliberately hurt a living thing.
 He’ll just bit by little bit lower our standards where they’re important.
 Just a tiny little bit.
 Just coax along.
 Flash over substance.
 Just a tiny little bit…and he’ll get all the great women.”

-Except God.
-I’m sure God knows.
-But the Bible doesn’t give us a physical description and I think that’s on purpose.
+At least not in a physical sense.
+But I think that’s on purpose.
 Because the devil doesn’t have to take just one form.
 He could take MANY different forms.
 Like a chocolate chip cookie.
 Maybe that’s the devil in disguise, trying to torture me.
-But in all seriousness it’s like Aaron said, who would be taken in by a guy with horns and a tail?
-Wouldn’t it make more sense that the devil would take on a form we would find appealing, even charismatic?
+But in all seriousness, who would be taken in by a guy with red skin, horns and a tail?
+Wouldn’t it make more sense if the devil took a form we would find appealing?
 Personally I like the Elizabeth Hurley version, but there’s Al Pacino, Robert DeNero, even Viggo Mortensen.

 And does the devil even exist?

 Some believe the devil is a physical being.
-Some believe that the devil is a spiritual being.
-And some believe it’s just the personification of evil in the world.
+Some believe the devil is a spiritual being.
+And some believe the devil is the personification of evil in the world.
 There are a ton of references in the Bible to evil but surprisingly very few specifically about Satan or the devil or any of the other names we’ve come to associate with him.
-And none which actually tell us that these different incarnations of evil are all the same.
-But no matter what you believe, we can agree evil exists and that wherever it exists it must be stopped.
-Maybe there are some anarchists or fringe philosophers out there that would say evil is necessary, but if you believe in Jesus Christ we feel compelled to stop this evil that pervades the world to keep from growing because we believe that this is what separates us from the love of Christ.
-When Jesus was tempted in the desert by the devil, he was challenged in many ways – and none of them what we would probably think of as “evil.”
+And none of them actually tell us these different incarnations of evil are all the same.
+But again, maybe that doesn’t matter.
+No matter what you form you believe the devil takes, we can all agree evil exists and we must resist it whenever it pops up.
+When Jesus was tempted in the desert by the devil, he was challenged in many ways – and none of them by what we would probably think of as “evil.”
 The devil didn’t torture Jesus.
 He didn’t attack him.
 He simply tempted him with rational arguments and promises of an easier life.
 That is the real trick of the devil – not to come at us with attacks but to tempt us in our weakest areas.

 Sometimes I think it’s better if we don’t believe in the devil.